nuprl/website/blog/_src/posts/2016-11-02-beta-reduction-part-1.md

 ->β (λz.z)
 ```

 There's a very interesting property of all of those examples: they all evaluate to the same thing, regardless of the reduction order taken.
 This is because β-reduction of the λ-calculus has the weak Church-Rosser Property.
 In systems that have this property, if a reduction sequence terminates, it will always evaluate to the same term, regardless of the path taken.
 This property does not necessarily hold if the term does not terminate.
-See if you can work out what happens to this term with each reduction strategies:
+See if you can work out what happens to this term with each reduction strategy:

 ```
 (λx.λy.y) ((λa.a a) (λb.b b))